QuTech-Delft/OpenQL/docs/mapping.rst

 - ``print_dot_graphs``:
-  When it has the value ``yes``, the mapper produces in the output directory in multiple files each with as name the name of the kernel followed by ``_mapper.dot`` a ``dot`` representation of the dependence graph of the kernel's circuit at the start of the mapper heuristics, in which the gates are ordered along a timeline according to their cycle attribute.
+  When it has the value ``yes``, the mapper produces in the output directory in multiple files each with as name the name of the kernel followed by ``_mapper.dot`` a ``dot`` representation of the dependence graph of the kernel's circuit at the start of heuristic routing and mapping, in which the gates are ordered along a timeline according to their cycle attribute.

 With the dependence graph available to the mapper,